A Venetian Affaire

 Arrive in Venice on your own time and make your way to the hotel from the airport or train station.

-We will provide a travel sheet explaining the options for arrival; our hotel is a mere few minutes away from the main vaporetto (water bus) stop at the Rialto Bridge, what a great way to arrive!
+We will provide a travel sheet explaining the options for arrival.
+Our hotel is a mere 5 minute minute walk from St. Mark’s Square and the vaporetto stop at the Rialto Bridge.

 If you have time, explore some of Venice before our Welcome Cocktail reception at the hotel followed by a classic elegant dinner at a Venetian canal-front restaurant.